CH4148MX/garand-docs/proposal.md

 - All the team members will use Microsoft Visual Studio Code as an IDE to develop the project.
 - The source code and this document are version-controlled and hosted on Github.
 - Issues and to-do lists are also maintained on Github.
 - Our main communication line is Discord.
-Thrice a week, we will meet in CICS Makerspace to review project progress and discuss next week plan.
+Thrice a week, we will meet at the CICS Makerspace to review project progress and discuss the plan for the next.
 - Generally, we aim to share project works equally between members of the team.
 We plan to divide works as below:
     - ISA definition in C++: Ibrahima Keita
     - Processor implementation: Dung Nguyen, Ibrahima Keita